-The murder of George Floyd on May 25, 2020, sparked a national reckoning and ongoing movement that is reframing the meaning of responsible citizenship.
-As an institution whose mission is to shape culture and society through the practice and critical study of art, architecture, design, and writing, CCA has a responsibility to address its own structural inequities; find ways to support and center our BIPOC students, faculty, and staff; and meaningfully promote social justice and civic engagement throughout our community.
+As an institution whose mission is to shape culture and society through the practice and critical study of art, architecture, design, and writing, CCA has a responsibility to address its own structural inequities; find ways to support and center our BIPOC (Black, Indigenous, and people of color) students, faculty, and staff; and meaningfully promote social justice and civic engagement throughout our community.

 We know that a culturally diverse and inclusive campus is integral to academic excellence.
 We recognize that our college is not immune to the systemic racism and structural inequities that devalue and disempower many members of our community.
 Pledging energy and resources, CCA is defining and implementing reparative steps that are definitive, measurable, and transparent.
 On this page, we will publicly track some of these commitments and our progress toward realizing them.
 We invite you to hold us accountable, and we encourage every member of our community to join in this critical work.